Mo-Abdelhameed/Dockerized-Regression-with-PyCaret/README.md

 ### Preparing your data

-- If you plan to run this model implementation on your own multiclass classification dataset, you will need your training and testing data in a CSV format.
+- If you plan to run this model implementation on your own multiclass regression dataset, you will need your training and testing data in a CSV format.
 Also, you will need to create a schema file as per the Ready Tensor specifications.
 The schema is in JSON format, and it's easy to create.
 You can use the example schema file provided in the `examples` directory as a template.

 ### To run locally (without Docker)

 - Create your virtual environment and install dependencies listed in `requirements.txt` which is inside the `requirements` directory.
-- Move the three example files (`titanic_schema.json`, `titanic_train.csv` and `titanic_test.csv`) in the `examples` directory into the `./model_inputs_outputs/inputs/schema`, `./model_inputs_outputs/inputs/data/training` and `./model_inputs_outputs/inputs/data/testing` folders, respectively (or alternatively, place your custom dataset files in the same locations).
+- Move the three example files (`smoke_test_regression_schema.json`, `smoke_test_regression_train.csv` and `smoke_test_regression_test.csv`) in the `examples` directory into the `./model_inputs_outputs/inputs/schema`, `./model_inputs_outputs/inputs/data/training` and `./model_inputs_outputs/inputs/data/testing` folders, respectively (or alternatively, place your custom dataset files in the same locations).
-- Run the script `src/train.py` to train the classifier model.
+- Run the script `src/train.py` to train the regressor model.
 This will save the model artifacts, including the preprocessing pipeline and label encoder, in the path `./model_inputs_outputs/model/artifacts/`.
 - Run the script `src/predict.py` to run batch predictions using the trained model.
 This script will load the artifacts and create and save the predictions in a file called `predictions.csv` in the path `./model_inputs_outputs/outputs/predictions/`.
 - Run the script `src/serve.py` to start the inference service, which can be queried using the `/ping` and `/infer` endpoints.
 The service runs on port 8080.